leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 }
 ```

-In the skill NLU configuration we can set such resolver at the skill action level via the following:
+In the skill configuration we can set such resolver at the skill action level via the following:

 ```json
 "retry": {